laithadi/shipment-embedding-similarity-search/README_RUN_CODE.md

 - Code design (e.g., object-oriented programming structure, file/folder organization, and key implementation decisions).

 This project reflects my thought process, problem-solving ability, and skills.
 Thank you for giving me the opportunity to showcase my approach to this challenge!

-# side notes

-- 1 is the min it found, when there is 0
-- threshold so if no col is relevant to the query